The Harford County Public Schools (HCPS) Parent Advisory Council (PAC)

 Responsibilities of PAC include the following:

-The PAC will be composed of a minimum of 20 parents.
-Each member will serve at least
+The PAC is composed of a minimum of 20 parents.
+Each member serves at least

 one two-year term.
 The term "parent" refers to the parent or legal guardian of a